 Strategically Staying Small: Regulatory Avoidance and the CRA

 The 1995 CRA reform led to a two-tiered evaluation scheme determined by a bank's asset value.
-Using this feature, we estimate the cost of the CRA through the lens of costly actions taken by banks.
-Banks exploit the attribute-based regulation by strategically slowing asset growth, bunching below a $250M threshold.
-This regulatory avoidance also has real effects.
-Treated banks experience an increase in the rejection rate of LMI loans, while areas they serve experience a decline in the county-level share of small establishments and entrepreneurial innovation.
+Using this feature, we examine the consequences of regulatory avoidance in the context of the CRA.
+Banks exploit the attribute-based regulation by strategically slowing asset growth, bunching below the $250M threshold.
+Exploiting the introduction of the asset threshold, we find that regulatory avoidance also has real effects.
+Banks near the threshold prior to the 1995 reform experience an increase in the rejection rate of LMI loans, while areas they serve experience a decline in the county-level share of small establishments and independent innovation.
 Taken together, these results highlight a bank’s willingness to take costly actions to avoid increased regulatory oversight, and as a consequence, reduced credit access for individuals the CRA is designed to benefit.